Hi! I’m Dani 🙋🏼♀️

-I’m 28 years old and I have an insatiable appetite for travel.
+I’m almost 30 years old and I have an insatiable appetite for travel.

 It all started when I was 18.
 Fresh out of High School and teaching kids to swim at my local swimming pool, where I had spent hundreds of thousands of hours of my adolescence trying to make it into the competitive swimming world.
 I was done with competitive swimming, done with school and feeling lost as to what I should do next.